d12frosted/elpa-mirror/gnu/consult-readme.txt

    to a heading level, live preview and recursive editing.
  - =consult-imenu=: Jump to imenu item in the current buffer.
 Supports live preview, recursive editing and narrowing.
- - =consult-project-imenu=: Jump to imenu item in project buffers, with the same major mode as the current buffer.
+ - =consult-imenu-multi=: Jump to imenu item in project buffers, with the same major mode as the current buffer.
 Supports live preview, recursive editing and narrowing.
 This feature has been inspired by [[https://github.com/vspinu/imenu-anywhere][imenu-anywhere]].